girot-ethz/ddm/11_QGIS_Topography.md

 ## Importing DTM / DSM to QGIS

-Download a set of GeoTIFFs from a website of you choice.
+Download a set of GeoTIFFs from a website of your choice.
 This tutorial will focus on the Klopstockwiese in Zurich. ([Zurich GIS](https://maps.zh.ch/))
 Since larger datasets are usually divided into smaller tiles the download of the selected area as shown in the picture below will likely contain several tiles.
 In this case your download will include four .tif files.